Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 In the previous chapter we used tuples to represent latitude and longitude.
-In this chapter, you’ll see how to use tuples more generally to represent a sequence of values.
+In this chapter, we’ll use tuples more generally to represent a sequence of values.
 And we’ll see two more ways to represent sequences: lists and arrays.

 You might wonder why we need three ways to represent the same thing.
 Most of the time we don’t, but each of them has different capabilities.
 For work with data, we will use arrays most of the time.

 As an example, we will use a small dataset from an article in The Economist about the price of sandwiches.
-It’s a silly example, but I’ll use it to introduce the idea of relative differences and different ways to summarize them.
+It’s a silly example, but I’ll use it to introduce relative differences and ways to summarize them.

 A tuple is a sequence of elements.
 When we use a tuple to represent latitude and longitude, the sequence only contains two elements, and they are both floating-point numbers.
 But in general a tuple can contain any number of elements, and the elements can be values of any type.
-The following is a tuple of three integers:
+For example, here’s a tuple of two strings.

 ('Data', 'Science')